Tell Congress: Don't Privatize the U.S. Skies

 First Quarter Aircraft Shipment Data

 GAMA released its 2017 first quarter aircraft shipments data, which showed that both total airplane and rotorcraft shipments increased compared to the same period in 2016, while combined billings declined to a total of $4.1 billion.

 Facilitate the Future of Aviation Manufacturing

-The U.S. Congress needs to pass aircraft certification reform legislation this year to support innovation and job growth, facilitate exports, and strengthen the health of general aviation, which provides $219 billion in economic output annually.
+The U.S. Congress needs to pass aircraft certification reform this year to support innovation and job growth, facilitate exports, and strengthen the health of general aviation, which provides $219 billion in economic output annually.